CristiSandu/SkyRoads-HW2-3/Readme.md

-# SkyRoade 3D Game
+# SkyRoads 3D Game

-A 3D game made with C++ and OpenGL
+This is a simple version of SkyRoads made in C++ and OpenGL that presents elements of global lighting and texture application.

 ![](https://github.com/CristiSandu/SkyRoads-HW1-2/blob/main/IMG/3.jpg)
 ![](https://github.com/CristiSandu/SkyRoads-HW1-2/blob/main/IMG/4.jpg)

+The project consists of 2 subprojects, one in which the **[gameplay part](https://github.com/CristiSandu/SkyRoads-HW1-2/tree/main/Source/Laboratoare/Tema2)** is implemented and another in which a **[more realistic note](https://github.com/CristiSandu/SkyRoads-HW1-2/tree/main/Source/Laboratoare/Tema3)** is added.

 ## GamePlay